zehreken/zehreken.github.io/source/posts/2026-04-02-making-an-rl-agent-look-good.md

 values.
 In my simulation the agent is always at z=0.0 and obstacles spawn at z=600.0.
 Instead of passing the distance in absolute UE units, I normalize them.

 <pre class="prettyprint linenums">
-normalized vertical distance = absolute vertical distance / absolute max distance since distance decreases as the obstacle falls, a trick is reverting it with normalized = (1 - normalized) this way when the obstacle spawns the distance is 0 and when it is about the touch the ground it is 1.
+// Step 1: normalize to [0, 1]
+normalized = absolute_distance / max_distance  // 1.0 when spawned, 0.0 at ground

+// Step 2: invert so the value increases as the obstacle approaches normalized = 1 - normalized                    // 0.0 when spawned, 1.0 at ground
 </pre>

 But this meant if there was no obstacle both horizontal and vertical observations for that slot were 0.
 From